 When you’re learning the violin, there are so many things to remember: how to hold the bow, string names, and of course finger positions.
 You know which fingers to use, but how do you know you’ve hit the right note?

 Sometimes it sounds kind of right, but other times, well…not really.
-Here’s where fingerboard tape comes to the rescue, as it makes hitting the right notes easier.
+Here’s where fingerboard tape comes to the rescue.
+Using violin tape helps with finger placement for beginners, making it easier to hit the right notes.